 Kurmin Wali

-LocationKurmin Wali, Nigeria, experienced mass kidnappings from churches in January 2026, impacting the community.
+LocationKurmin Wali, Nigeria, experienced mass kidnappings from churches in January 2026, causing displacement and fear.

 Trending:100%